bennylin77/react-annotation-tool/README.md

 ```

 ## Image Annotation Tool
-This tool allows to annotate image with polygon.
-Users could create new taxonomy if they feel the annotated part of image is not fit into any default options.
+This tool allows to annotate images with polygons.
+Users could create new taxonomy if they feel the annotation does not fit into any default options.
 It is adopted by a CVPR 2019 paper, [VizWiz-Priv: A Dataset for Recognizing the Presence and Purpose of Private Visual Information in Images Taken by Blind People](https://www.cs.cmu.edu/~jbigham/pubs/pdfs/2019/vizwiz-priv.pdf).

 ### Config Props